Shadiya132/Vibe/README.md

 ### AUTH
 * A user can signup and create an account.
 * A user can login to an account.
-* A user can edit their account.
 * A user can logout of their account.
-* A user can edit their profile details.
 ### MVP CRUD
 * A user can view post made by other users.
 (READ)
 * A user can create a post (CREATE)
-* A user can delete a post from their profile page.
+* A user can delete a post that they created.
 (DELETE)
-* A user can like/dislike posts.(UPDATE)
-### Stretch goals
-* A user can post comments from their profile.
+* A user can edit the post that they created.(UPDATE)
-* A user can make comments on other existing posts.
-* A user can sort/search through previous post.
-* A user can chat with other followers.
-* A user can create groupchats with mutual followers.
-* A user can play games with other followers.

 ## Backend